AikidoSec/education/howtos/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have lab ideas, improvements, or want to share course-tested materials, feel free to contact [mwilkes\@aikido.dev](mailto:mwilkes\@example.com?subject=education-repo)
+If you have howto ideas, improvements, or want to share course-tested materials, feel free to contact [mwilkes\@aikido.dev](mailto:mwilkes\@example.com?subject=education-repo)

 ## License